 Cortland is a medium-sized city located in the state of New York.
 With a population of 18,907 people and seven constituent neighborhoods, Cortland is the 90th largest community in New York.
 Much of the housing stock in Cortland was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Cortland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cortland are a mix of both white- and blue-collar jobs.
-Overall, Cortland is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cortland who work in office and administrative support (13.45%), sales jobs (11.89%), and food service (8.57%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cortland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cortland is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Cortland who work in office and administrative support (14.90%), sales jobs (11.67%), and teaching (9.44%).

-The population of Cortland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Cortland, 23.88% have at least a bachelor's degree.
+The education level of Cortland citizens is a little higher than the average for US cities and towns: 23.41% of adults in Cortland have at least a bachelor's degree.

 The most common language spoken in Cortland is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Italian.